$0.15 Overnight Crock Pot Black Beans + Refried Beans

 Cost per serving (~28 1/2-cup servings) ~ $0.15

 No more canned beans for you!
-It’s incredible what a difference it makes from a taste perspective to compare home-cooked black beans to canned black beans.
+It’s incredible how much more flavorful home-cooked crock pot black beans are than canned black beans.
 And there’s also the fact that it’s cheaper to make them yourself.
 Better taste for less cost, that sounds like a no-brainer to me!
-Plus, these amazing beans you’ve just created don’t have to be exclusively for meal prepping either, I often mix them in with my breakfast to create incredible dishes like the one below (link to home-roasted macchiato recipe)!
+Plus, these amazing beans you’ve just created don’t have to be exclusively for meal prepping either, I often mix them in with my breakfast to create incredible dishes like the one below!
+To make this breakfast yourself, check out these recipes!

 As always, make informed food decisions.
 Know your ingredients, know your costs!